thewirelessguy/cornerstone/README.md

 Cornerstone is a WordPress starter theme based on the [Zurb Foundation Responsive Framework](http://foundation.zurb.com/).
 Cornerstone aims to provide a lightweight starter theme that is responsive and SEO friendly that web designers can build great looking websites on.

 This version of Cornerstone is based on [ZURB Foundation 6](http://foundation.zurb.com/).
-For a version of Cornerstone based on Foundation 5 go to https://github.com/thewirelessguy/cornerstone3-foundation5

 Cornerstone is not meant to be used as is.
 This theme is designed to be used as a parent theme to create a Child Theme from.
 If you’re unsure how to do this follow the guide at (http://codex.wordpress.org/Child_Themes).
 You can download an example Child Theme at (https://github.com/thewirelessguy/cornerstone-child-theme)